 Deb is married to Dr. David Sogin, Interim Dean for the UK College of Fine Arts, and is a mom to Celia and Ari.
 Deb loves traveling, reading, and upcycling clothing and jewelry.

 |Whit Whitaker, Arts Administration and Business Manager: Whit is a performing artist who performs with The Lexington Singers, The Kentucky Bach Choir, and The American Spiritual Ensemble, as well as performing on the local and regional theatre stages in many leading roles including Othello, Dr. M. L. King, Jr., and King Arthur.
 Many may remember Whit as a singer and dancer in UKOT’s annual musical revue “It’s a Grand Night for Singing,” as well as featured appearances in performances with the Lexington Ballet and the Kentucky Opera.

 Whit has traveled the United States and abroad performing as a soloist and as part of many great ensembles, including the Brazeal Denard Chorale and the American Spiritual Ensemble.
 Coming to music as a instrumentalist at age 8, Whit began playing the violin and migrated to singing and playing Timpani in high school while continuing his violin studies; and while not active in any ensembles, he still practices violin on his own while teaching himself to play guitar.
 He went on to earn his Bachelor of Music in Vocal Performance and eventually his Master of Arts in Arts Administration from the University of Kentucky.

-Whit is the current President-Elect for the Lexington Singers for the 2017-18 season, soon to be President for 2018-19 and 2019-20 seasons; and he also instructs fitness classes and is a lead singer and percussionist for the band the Mercy Men.
+Whit is also a personal fitness trainer, instructs fitness classes at the YMCA, and is a lead singer and drummer/percussionist for his band the Mercy Men.